 Our Mission: to connect outdoor recreation, experiential education, and the arts, naturally.

 The PSC VIC is dedicated to fostering connections with nature for students, local residents, and regional visitors by providing outdoor recreation opportunities, experiential education programs, and year-round art exhibitions.
 As much as possible, programs, activities, services, and facility management is run by Paul Smith’s College students, guided by VIC staff and supported by our volunteers.

 The Paul Smith’s College VIC is fully owned and operated by Paul Smith’s College.
 Please enjoy our new website, and let us know what you think!

 History of the Paul Smith’s College VIC

-The original Paul Smith’s VIC opened in 1989 and was designed and managed by the State of New York and under the direction of the Department of Environmental Conservation.
+The original Paul Smith’s VIC opened in 1989 and was designed and managed by the State of New York and under the direction of the Adirondack Park Agency.
 A sister site was opened in 1990 in Newcomb, NY.
 These two facilities were designed to introduce visitors to the special features of the Adirondack Park, which, at 6 million acres (24,000 km²), is the largest state park in the lower 48 United States.
 The centers helped orient visitors to the park via educational programs, exhibits, and interpretive trails.
 Educational programs were available for school groups as well as the general public.
 In 2011, New York State sold both visitor centers to nearby colleges.
 The former Newcomb VIC, now the Adirondack Interpretive Center, is owned and operated by SUNY-ESF.
 The former Paul Smith’s VIC, now Paul Smith’s College VIC, is owned and operated by Paul Smith’s College after five years of private management.
 Both centers are doing their best to pursue their initial mission and to continue offering educational programs, fostering stewardship and interest in the Adirondack Park while involving students as much as possible.